dbousque/lymp/README.md

 You can also very easily write OCaml wrappers for Python libraries or your own modules.

 Python 2 and 3 compatible.
+Thread safe.

 <h2>Installation</h2>